 Managing trophic structure of fishery services

-Contributions to nutrient productivity remained relatively constant along biomass and trophic group gradients in Belize, Fiji, and Solomon Islands, and between protected and partially managed reefs (Fig. S4).
-These patterns are similar to those observed on Indian Ocean [34] and Indonesian reefs [8], where most reefs were dominated by invertivores and herbivores, but fish composition shifts from convex (dominated by mid-trophic levels) to concave (dominated by low and high trophic levels) trophic structures as community fish biomass increases [7].
-However, fishing levels that deplete fish biomass below 100 kg ha-1 can release benthic invertebrate populations such as sea urchins, promoting dominance of invertebrate energy pathways in reef food webs [7].
-Madagascar hadthe only openly-fished reefs in the dataset and, with some reefs supporting less than 100 kg ha-1 of fishable biomass, likely experienced very high levels of fishing pressure.
-At these low-biomass reefs, mobile invertivores replaced herbivores as the dominant nutrient producers, suggesting these food webs are primarily supported by invertebrate energy pathways [41], creating losses in nutritious catch from herbivorous species.
+Contributions to nutrient productivity remained relatively constant along biomass and trophic group gradients in Belize, Fiji, and Solomon Islands, and between protected and partially managed reefs (Fig. S5).
+These patterns are similar to those observed on Indian Ocean [33] and Indonesian reefs [9], where most reefs were dominated by invertivores and herbivores, but fish composition shifts from convex (dominated by mid-trophic levels) to concave (dominated by low and high trophic levels) trophic structures as community fish biomass increases [8].
+However, fishing levels that deplete fish biomass below 100 kg ha-1 can release benthic invertebrate populations such as sea urchins, promoting dominance of invertebrate energy pathways in reef food webs [8].
+Surveyed sites in Madagascar had the lowest total biomass (less than 100 kg ha-1 of fishable biomass), suggesting these reefs likely experience very high levels of fishing pressure.
+On these low-biomass reefs, mobile invertivores replaced herbivores as the dominant nutrient producers, suggesting these food webs are primarily supported by invertebrate energy pathways [40], creating losses in potential fisheries catch from herbivorous species.

 Reefs in Belize, Fiji and Solomon Islands had fishable biomass above 100 kg ha-1 and also maintained trophic structure across their biomass gradient.
-Such consistency mirrors findings from a recent global reef analysis [12], indicating that regulating fishing to avoid biomass depletion can be an effective method of protecting fish trophic structure.
-We note that 100 kg ha-1 is likely an extreme biomass depletion, below the 300-600 kg ha-1 that is recommended to avoid fishery collapse [34].
-Yet in the four countries analysed here, reefs were managed using diverse fishing regulations (e.g. gear restrictions, area and time closures), and most reefs likely experienced moderate to high fishing effort, suggesting that all management forms are effective in protecting species supplying fishery services.
-Indeed, no-take areas had similar trophic structure to ‘partially’ managed reefs, supporting evidence that both conservation and fishing goals can be achieved through gear and area closures [8], whereas open-access reefs in Madagascar experienced extreme biomass depletion and disrupted trophic structure.
-[42][43]
+Such consistency mirrors findings from a recent global reef analysis [14], indicating that regulating fishing to avoid biomass depletion can be an effective method of protecting fish trophic structure.
+We note that 100 kg ha-1 is likely an extreme biomass depletion, below the 300-600 kg ha-1 that is recommended to avoid fishery collapse [33].
+Yet in the four countries analysed here, most reefs were managed using diverse fishing regulations (e.g., gear and access restrictions, area and time closures), and most reefs thus likely experienced moderate to high fishing effort, suggesting that all management forms can be effective in protecting the trophic composition of fishery services.
+Indeed, no-take areas had similar trophic structure to ‘partially’ managed reefs, – evidence that both conservation and fishing goals can be achieved through gear and area closures [9], whereas open-access reefs (Madagascar) experienced extreme biomass depletion and disrupted trophic structure.
+However, analyses of trophic composition may mask shifts in the species that provide most fishery services.
+Species composition typically responds strongly to fishing, with high fishing pressure associated with shifts in catch composition [41] and diminished functioning, if key species become depleted (e.g. excavating parrotfish) [42].

-Such alignment of conservation and fishing goals is particularly relevant for herbivorous species that are targeted in fisheries across the tropics [44] but also have key functional roles in promoting coral settlement through grazing of detritus and algae on reef substrate [45].
-Maintaining sustainable fishing of herbivore populations while protecting ecosystem functioning is thus a central challenge for fisheries management on coral reefs [46,47].
+Such alignment of conservation and fishing goals is particularly relevant for herbivorous scraping and browsing species that are targeted in fisheries across the tropics [43] but also have key functional roles in promoting coral settlement through grazing of detritus and algae on reef substrate [44].
+Maintaining sustainable fishing of herbivore populations while protecting ecosystem functioning is thus a central challenge for fisheries management on coral reefs [45,46].
 Our results suggest that ‘partial’ fishing management in Belize, Fiji, Solomon Islands successfully protects function and fishing of herbivorous fishes.
-Indeed, herbivore populations may experience light exploitation and continue to exert grazing pressure on reef substrate [48], provided fishing effort is regulated above biomass thresholds [34] and herbivores have sufficient time to recover from biomass depletion [49].
+Indeed, herbivore populations may experience light exploitation and continue to exert grazing pressure on reef substrate [47], provided fishing effort is regulated above biomass thresholds [33] and herbivores have sufficient time to recover from biomass depletion [48].
+Incorporating metrics of grazing functions and fishery catch will be important for managers to balance potential tradeoffs between ecosystem services provided by herbivores.